tanersekmen/rasa-turkish-chatbot/README.md

 # Contributions
 If you'd like to contribute to this project, please send a pull request or open an issue.
-We welcome any contributions to help improve the project.
+I welcome any contributions to help improve the project.